 Both hosts and co-hosts can create and manage breakout rooms during the meeting.
 Co-hosts can move between breakout rooms once they have been assigned to a breakout room by the host.

 For complete information on the different roles in a meeting, see Zoom's article Roles in a Meeting.

 The following directions are for faculty using Canvas.
 Staff and students should use Zoom's instructions to create breakout rooms: https://support.zoom.us/hc/en-us/articles/360032752671

 Pre-assigning breakout rooms can make sending students to the correct rooms during a meeting quick and seamless.
-However, setting these up needs to be done with care, since only Zoom meeting hosts can manage breakout rooms and students must join the meeting with their Penn Zoom accounts for pre-assigned breakout rooms to work.
+However, setting these up needs to be done with care, since only Zoom meeting hosts and co-hosts can manage breakout rooms and students must join the meeting with their Penn Zoom accounts for pre-assigned breakout rooms to work.

 Creating Breakout Rooms Randomly or Manually

 There may be times when you wish to create breakout rooms randomly or manually.
 It's a good idea to practice these options ahead of time so that you're comfortable with the process, since you'll be doing it in real time during the class/meeting.
 Only Zoom meeting hosts and co-hosts can manage breakout rooms.

 Hosts, once they are in the meeting, have a number of options they can set for participants.